-Akebia paid a \$3.0 million up-front payment to the Company upon signing of the License Agreement and the Company is eligible to receive additional milestone cash payments of up to \$12.0 million in the next 18 months.
-Further milestone cash payments by Akebia are scheduled in the License Agreement based on the initiation of phase

-3 clinical trials in the U.S. for Products for first and second indication, for FDA approvals, for approvals in certain other major markets, and for certain sales milestones.
+Akebia paid a \$3.0 million up-front payment to the Company upon signing of the License Agreement and the Company is eligible to receive additional milestone cash payments of up to \$12.0 million upon initiation of a Phase 2 clinical trial.
+Further milestone cash payments by Akebia are scheduled in the License Agreement based on the initiation of Phase 3 clinical trials in the U.S. for Products for first and second indication, for FDA approvals, for approvals in certain other major markets, and for certain sales milestones.
 In addition to these cash milestone payments, Akebia will pay the Company tiered royalty payments on net sales in certain major markets at percentages ranging from the mid-single digits to the high-teens, subject to certain reductions and offsets.